bi-LVYproject-2023/vazquez_2021/README.md

 This figure illustrates that there is no relationship between the number of duplicated orthologs and degree of genome fragmentation.
 ![Relationship between fragmentation of genome and number of duplicated orthologs](https://github.com/bi-LVYproject-2023/vazquez_2021/blob/main/figures/scatter_plot.jpg)
+### Explore the functional enrichment of the potential duplicate
+Unfortunately, there was no completion of this step in time.